 Latham asked the matriarch of the commune if he could make a ‘work’ using a book of philosophy that was in some way sacred to the founders of the commune.
 Not knowing what a ‘work’ meant, she agreed.
-The next morning the commune woke to find the book stuck high on a wall with Pollyfilla, in the mansion’s grand Drawing Room.
-Near the ceiling a black spot had been sprayed over the wall and their precious book.
+The next morning the commune woke to find that the book had been stuck high up on a wall in the mansion’s grand Drawing-Room.
+Using pollyfilla the book was attached near the ceiling and a big black spot had been sprayed over the wall and their precious book.

 Although the commune still exists, my parents died a decade previously and I have had little contact with the commune since.
 On the screen a silent, black and white film crackles into life.
 Shot by Latham during the weekend that the commune imploded, the super8 film shows the Drawing Room and a collection of people.
 With my tutor-group around me, I see my first moving images of my long dead parents – shot by my father’s tormentor.
 My young mother is holding a small baby – I am unclear if the bundle in her arms is my sister, my brother or me.

 For S. I think it is maybe like this:

 A thumb, her thumb, walked off down the street.

 But this thumb is still connected to her nervous system.

 The thumb says: “Tchuss…!”
 And off it goes.

 “But does it really have eyes and ears?”